All French Language programs share the same vision and goals as outlined in the elementary and secondary curricula for French as a Second Language.

 From Special Education in Ontario Kindergarten to Grade 12 Policy and Resource Guide, 2017.

-In very specific circumstances a student may not be participating in Core French in the elementary grades or may not complete a Core French credit at secondary school.
+In very specific circumstances a student may not participate in Core French in the elementary grades or may not complete a Core French credit at secondary school.
 These circumstances include:

 - a student on an entirely alternative educational plan (i.e., a student who is not completing the regular program for elementary students in Ontario and who is not necessarily on track to obtain an OSSD);